TelethonKids/rstudio/README.md

 ## HTTPS encryption

 [These instructions](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)
-were used to set up a secure HTTPS connection to RStuido with Certbot SSL certificates.
+were used to set up a secure HTTPS connection to RStudio with Certbot SSL certificates.
 Also see [here](https://github.com/wmnnd/nginx-certbot).

 This will not work out of the box, the NGINX configuration file will need to be